 IN WITNESS WHEREOF, I have hereunto set my hand and caused the Seal of the United States of America to be affixed.

-DONE at the City of Washington this tenth day of June, in the year of our Lord nineteen hundred and forty, and of the Independence of [SEAL] the United States of America the one hundred and sixty-fourth.
+Done at the City of Washington this eleventh day of May, in the year of our Lord [SEAL] nineteen hundred and forty, and of the Independence of the United States of America the one hundred and sixty-fourth.